City Alarms FAQ

 How many free false alarms do I get?

-- Permitted alarm customers will only get one free false alarm.
+- Permitted alarm customers will get one free police false alarm and one free fire false alarm each permit year.
 The second false alarm and all subsequent false alarms will result in a fine, plus cost-of -service charge.

 - Unpermitted alarms will not be allotted a free false alarm.
 When a false alarm occurs, unpermitted alarm customers will be liable for an additional $20 administrative fee, and be subject to cost of service charges.